SamuelD-Data/deep_sea_corals_project/README.md

 depth_bin: Holds binned values of DepthInMeters.
 Values are binned by quartiles.

+# Project Plan

+- Acquire
+    - Download data from Kaggle and save as CSV file
+    - Import data into Jupyter Notebook via pandas and save as data frame

+- Prepare
+    - Prepare data as needed for exploration including but not limited to
+        - Dropping unneeded columns
+        - Converting all string column values to lower case
+        - Updated column names
+            - Convert to lower case
+            - Change spaces ot underscores
+            - Update terms to facilitate understanding
+        - Update data types as needed to facilitate expected operations
+        - Handle null values via imputing or dropping
+        - Convert dates to datetime format if appropriate for exepected operations

+- Exploration
+    - Explore data to gather insights about coral and the data related to the methods used to observe them via
+        - Identifying min/max values of numerical columns
+        - Creating visualizations that represents different facets of the data
+            - Visualizations should include maps that reflect geographic data

+- Conclusions
+    - Summarize findings from exploration

 # How to Reproduce

 Download data into your working directory.
 (Link below)

 https://www.kaggle.com/noaa/deep-sea-corals